 While it's true that industrial marketing is different than other types of marketing, there's a lot manufacturers can learn from marketers outside the industry, particularly those in the B2C space.
 In fact, incorporating B2C strategies into your industrial marketing strategy is beneficial and it can be a lot of fun.
 Let’s get you started.

-Brand equity is the public’s perceived valuation of your brand.
-It’s what makes your products recognizable and memorable, and your customers loyal.
-And it isn’t just an important component in successful B2C marketing; building a strong manufacturing brand can help you stand out, attract new customers, and retain the existing customer base you’ve already built.
+Brand equity is the public’s perceived valuation of your brand, and it's not just for B2C companies.
+Brand marketing what makes your products recognizable and memorable, and your customers loyal.
+Building a strong manufacturing brand can help you stand out, attract new customers, and retain the existing customer base you’ve already built.

 Take the time to define and execute your brand.
 Begin with brand discovery by revisiting the intentions and goals that founded your company.
 Look at your core values and what problems you can solve for your customers.
 It may seem obvious to you, but take a step back and ask yourself objectively what sets you apart from your competitors, and how you can convey that to your prospects.
 This will help you determine your unique selling proposition (USP).